 Funded under the National Food Safety Initiative in 2000 by the Cooperative State Research, Education and Extension Service of USDA, Project Number 00-51110-9768

 Based on the results of the research and extension activities conducted under this project, a specific manual on control of L. monocytogenes in smoked seafood operations was developed, as part of this project, by the Smoked Seafood Working Group (SSWG), a joint working group of the National Fisheries Institute (NFI) and the National Food Processors Association (NFPA).
-The SSWG "Listeria Monocytogenes Control Manual" is available here.
+Request the SSWG "Listeria Monocytogenes Control Manual".
 Four peer-reviewed papers supporting this manual are at the end of this paragraph.
 This control manual was incorporated into AFDO's model "Cured, Salted, and Smoked Fish Establishments Good Manufacturing Practices (GMP)" through an update in May 2004 (Docket No. 2005N - 0065); AFDO, the Association of Food and Drug Officials, is a national organization which represents federal, state, and local government regulatory officials.

 In addition, three specific training programs were developed for this project to help processing plants establish and implement improved science based L. monocytogenes control programs.
 These training programs are designed for use in the plant, to train employees who conduct specific activities that are integral to the successful implementation of a program, to reduce and prevent Listeria monocytogenes contamination of RTE seafood products.